Athletics at the 2002 Commonwealth Games – Men's 200 metres

 The men's 200 metres event at the 2002 Commonwealth Games took place on 28 and 29 July at the City of Manchester Stadium in Manchester, England.
 Frankie Fredericks of Namibia won the gold in 20.06 seconds eight years after he won the same event in Victoria.
 Marlon Devonish at his home Games finished in second, taking the silver medal in a personal best time of 20.19.
-His compatriot and Olympic silver medallist Darren Campbell won the bronze with a photo required to separate him from of Dominic Demeritte of the Bahamas with both crossing the line in 20.21 seconds.
+His compatriot and Olympic silver medallist Darren Campbell won the bronze with a photo required to separate him from Dominic Demeritte of the Bahamas with both crossing the line in 20.21 seconds.
 This was a season's best for Campbell and a national record for Demeritte.

 This was the ninth running of the 200 metres event at the Commonwealth Games after converting to metric at the 1970 Edinburgh Games.
-A 220 yard event was contested between 1930 and 1966.
+A 220-yard event was contested between 1930 and 1966.
 49 competitors from 31 nations entered the event.
 Kim Collins, world bronze medallist and who achieved Saint Kitts and Nevis' first ever Commonwealth medal after winning the 100 metre event earlier in the meet, decided to withdraw from the 200.
 Whilst the 100 metre silver medallist Nigeria's Uchenna Emedolu was disqualified in the quarter finals.

 The defending champion from Kuala Lumpur, Julian Golding was unable to compete in the English selection trials as he was not fully fit following injury.
 The silver medallist from four years ago, Wales' Christian Malcolm managed to reach the final again and placed 8th.